CLdelisle/QRITTERS/README.md

 The third notebook, [III_Quantum_CA.ipynb](III_Quantum_CA.ipynb), then defines our simple "quantized" version of Critters ("Qritters").
 The implementation of Qritters as a simulated quantum circuit is given here, using Python and [Qiskit](https://qiskit.org).
 The quantum glider scattering is carried out, and we show some evidence that the gliders are entangled with one another.

 ## What's next for Qritters?
-Right now the next thing on the to-do list is to modify the experiment to show quantum interference in the measurement statistics of the gliders.
+Right now the next thing on the to-do list (in addition to cleaning up some of the existing code) is to explore more rigorous methods of witnessing entanglement between gliders.
+This will also involve considering more interesting initial conditions.